C4TI4/codemuses/README.md

 # codemuses
 ⭐️ Cookbook
-Wow!
-You are already about to start your 2nd project.
-Amazing isn’t it? ✌️ The project of Module 2 is all about cooking.
+✌️ The project of Module 2 is all about cooking.
 Yeah, you heard right!
 But your ingredients won’t be 🥔 potatoes, 🥕 carrots, or 🧅onions – you will be brewing a “cookbook” with HTML, CSS, and JavaScript.
 Instructions
 Technologies
 In this project you will use the following tech stack: